Psychedelics have been popular since the 1960s, with their usage hitting a peak in the mid-1970’s – aptly dubbed the psychedelic era (1)

 Legal High – Many ‘legal highs’ that are now classed under the Psychoactive Substances Act 2016 also have psychedelic effects.
 Examples are N-Bomb and synthetic cannabinoids (3)

-Ritual – Numerous plant-based hallucinogenics have been used before records began during traditional spiritual ceremonies and native rituals.
+Ritual – Numerous plant-based hallucinogenics have been used before records began during traditional spiritual ceremonies and native American rituals.
 Examples include: Ayahuasca, Psilocybin (Magic Mushrooms), Peyote, Ibogaine, Salvia and Mexican morning glory (4)

 Animal – Some animals found in the Amazon rain basin carry venom that can induce psychedelic experiences.
 These experiences are often used as part of rituals carried out by local spirit guides and shamans.
 Animals that have psychedelic and hallucinogenic properties include different types of poisonous toad, tree frogs and venomous snakes.

 The law on psychedelics & Hallucinogenic drugs in the UK

 Psychedelics in the UK are illegal.
 However, in many countries where drug plants are cultivated or grow naturally, they are not classified as illicit substances.